Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

 # ESSAY

-Compare this scene to children watching the adults' world.
+Associate this scene to children watching the adults' world.

-I want your copies by next monday.
+I want your copies by the end of the semester.